 The Ark is a host to a vast amount of animal species, e.g. Brush tailed Possum, Agile Wallaby, Antilopine Wallaroo, Blackfooted Rock wallaby, Black footed tree Rat, Bandicoot, Northern Quoll, Partridge Pigeon, Brumbys (wild horses), Red-tailed Black Cockatoo, Sulphur-crested Cockatoo, Galah, Curlew, Black-necked Stork and many others.

-Over the years of working with Dr Cutter Nina has achieved skills which has enabled her to preform surgeries here in the on site clinic.
+Nina has achieved skills which has enabled her to preform minor surgeries here in the on site clinic.
 Nina also under took extensive Accredited Studies in:

 Vascular Access eg: Veins ,Arteries and Bones

 Certificate III In Animal Studies

 All needed knowledge if animals were to be treated here on The Sanctuary.
 By being able to do this the patients are spared the stress of long distance travel and pre sedation.

-Please look for surgeries preformed by Nina in the added page Nina's Ark Hospital .
+Please look for treatment given by Nina in the added page Nina's Ark Hospital .